skyepaphora/TimeSeries_FA24/Workshop_Files/Workshop_2/readme.md

 ## W2\_Monday Files

-I created a document with the workshop's "solutions" from today.
+I uploaded with the workshop's "solutions" from today.
 It includes the correct code to produce today's plots, along with 3 trend estimation techniques from the ITSMR package:

 * Polynomial regression `trend(x, p)`
 * MA smoothing `smooth.ma(x, q)`